abstractlyZach/reZIDE/README.md

 Use simple, declarative configuration files to create complex IDEs with a single command!

-Think of it like any [IDE](https://www.jetbrains.com/pycharm/), except:
+Think of it like any available [IDE](https://www.jetbrains.com/pycharm/), except:

 * You can use any program that you prefer without waiting for anyone else to add a plugin/integration.
-If you can run it on your command line, you can run it in reZIDE
+If you can run it on your command line, you can run it in reZIDE!
+Editors, linters, autoformatters, typecheckers, ASCII movies, distracting videos, etc...
-* You can read and write your configurations easily
+* You can read and write your configurations easily in [TOML format](https://toml.io/en/)
 * You can share your configurations with others and copy/learn from others' configurations

 Or think of it like [tmux](https://www.ocf.berkeley.edu/~ckuehl/tmux/), except: